shalivan/shalivan.github.io/_posts/PSY/0001-01-01-Motivation.md

 **Locus of control** is a psychological concept that refers to how strongly people believe they have control over the situations and experiences that affect their lives.

-##### Temperament
+### Temperament
->Most of people fall in Avarage.
+Most of people fall in Average.
 Like bell curve show .
 People on edges are hard to deal with

 |4 types|Extrovertic |Introvert|